Vancouver Island and Coast Economic Region Workforce Insights

 Workforce Composition by Status

-Part-time Employment decreased by 2,200 jobs from last month and increased by 11,500 jobs year-over-year.
+Part-time Employment decreased by 2,800 jobs from last month and decreased by 3,600 jobs year-over-year.

-The number of Unemployed individuals increased by 2,500 from the previous month and increased by 1,700 compared to last year.
+The number of Unemployed individuals decreased by 400 people from the previous month and increased by 900 people compared to last year.

 Loading...